 The approval of the commercial use of drone technology on film production sets was given in September of 2014 by the Federal Aviation Administration (FAA).
 With the recent dramatic upsurge in the use of drones in the movie industry, it is evident that drone cinematography is here to stay.

-Although the use of unmanned aerial vehicles or drones in filmmaking is still relatively new, the evolution of drones in the cinematic industry has had a significant impact on the way and manner in which movies are shot, and it is likely to revolutionise the film industry on a global scale further.
+Although the use of unmanned aerial vehicles or drones in filmmaking is still relatively new, the evolution of drones in the cinematic industry has had a significant impact on the way and manner in which movies are shot, and it is likely to revolutionize the film industry on a global scale further.
 Due to its novelty, it is estimated that less than 8 percent of all movie releases are shot with drones, but that figure is bound to rise as more studios get on onboard with the use of drone technology.

 Like any emerging technology, the commercial use of drones continues to face many legal and regulatory challenges.
 There are a few copyright, safety and privacy issues associated with the use of photographic and film materials captured with the aid of drones.